Hshini/Portfolio/README.md

 Click About Me for more info,
 Click work  for my recent projects
-Click Contact Me  for my  my contact info
+Click Contact Me  for my contact info

 ![Portfolio](./Assets/Images/Untitled.png)